The Wicker Man (film series): The Wicker Man (1973)

 The Wicker Man was released in 1973.
 The film was directed by Robin Hardy and written by Anthony Shaffer, who based his screenplay loosely on the David Pinner novel Ritual.

 The story follows a Scottish police officer, Sergeant Neil Howie (Edward Woodward), who visits the isolated island of Summerisle in the search for a missing girl named Rowan Morrison.
 The inhabitants of Summerisle all follow a form of Celtic paganism, which shocks and appalls the devoutly Christian sergeant.
 Howie discovers that the pagans, led by their laird, Lord Summerisle (Christopher Lee), are planning a virgin sacrifice in the hopes that it will appease the gods and restore their crops.
 Believing that Rowan Morrison will be sacrificed, Howie strives to rescue her, only to discover that her supposed disappearance was just a ploy to lure him to the island.
 The pagans imprison Howie in a wicker man and set it ablaze, burning him to death.

 The Wicker Man is generally very highly regarded by critics.
 Film magazine Cinefantastique described it as "The Citizen Kane of Horror Movies", and in 2004 the magazine Total Film named The Wicker Man the sixth greatest British film of all time.
 It also won the 1978 Saturn Award for Best Horror Film.
 A scene from this film was #45 on Bravo's 100 Scariest Movie Moments.

 The Wicker Tree (2011)

 In 2006, Robin Hardy published a follow-up novel to The Wicker Man storyline entitled Cowboys for Christ.
 It follows two young Americans, Beth and Steve, who leave Texas to spread Christianity in Tressock, Scotland.
 They are welcomed by Sir Lachlan Morrison and his wife, Delia Morrison; unbeknown to Beth and Steve, they are in grave danger from a Celtic pagan community in the village.

 A film adaptation, entitled The Wicker Tree, was produced in 2009, with Hardy directing from his own screenplay.
 It had a film festival showing in 2011.
 A limited theatrical release occurred in January 2012 in the U.S., followed by a DVD release in April 2012.
-It was the second highest ordered DVD on Amazon for the first three months after its release, a fact that director Robin Hardy was very proud of.